MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/overview.md

 [!INCLUDE [assigned-access](../../../includes/licensing/assigned-access.md)]

 When the multi-app kiosk configuration is applied to a device, AppLocker rules are generated to allow the apps that are listed in the configuration.
-Here are the predefined Assigned Access AppLocker rules
+Here are the predefined Assigned Access AppLocker rules.

 For UWP apps,

 1. Default rule is to allow all users to launch the signed package apps
 1. The package app deny list is generated at runtime when the Assigned Access user signs in.
 Based on the installed/provisioned package apps available for the user account, Assigned Access generates the deny list.
-This list will exclude the default allowed inbox package apps which are critical for the system to function, and then exclude the allowed packages that enterprises
+This list excludes the default allowed inbox package apps, which are critical for the system to function, and then exclude the allowed packages that enterprises
 1. defined in the Assigned Access configuration.
 If there are multiple apps within the same package, all these apps are excluded.
-This deny list is used to prevent the user from accessing the apps, which are currently available for the user but not in the allowed list.
+This deny list is used to prevent the user from accessing the apps, which are currently available for the user but not in the allowed list

 > [!NOTE]
 > Assigned access multi-app mode doesn't block the enterprises or the users from installing UWP apps.
 When a new UWP app is installed during the current Assigned Access user session, this app won't be in the deny list.
 When the user signs out and signs in back next time, it will be included in the deny list.
 If this is an enterprise-deployed line-of-business app and you want to allow it to run, update the Assigned Access configuration to include it in the allowed app list.